-Box 4.7 proposes several resources to support this step.
-The institutional arrangements for REDD+ should be country-driven.
+Box 7 proposes several resources to support this step.
+The institutional arrangements for REDD+ should be countrydriven.
 They could be supported by guidance from the UN-REDD Programme, if and when appropriate.
-For more information on the monitoring of PAMs, see Module 7.

 Countries might ask themselves some of the following questions: